 Another aspect of doing mathematics covered in the book is using LaTeX to typeset a mathematical document, a skill required of almost all professional mathematicians but rarely formally taught to them.
 LaTeX commands are provided for all new notation introduced in the book at the time that the notation appears.
 The LaTeX source for the book is available on Gitlab.

 Much material is presented in the form of exercises that a reader should work through, in order to promote mathematical enquiry.
-The decision not to include solutions to exercises is a conscious one, which is discussed in this post, but hints for selected exercises are included in the appendix.
+The decision not to include solutions to exercises is a conscious one, but hints to many exercises can be found in the appendix.

 This textbook is intended to be useful for both students and instructors.
 With this in mind, I have tried to make it elaborate enough to be useful for learning, but concise enough to be useful as a reference.
 Furthermore, many of the exercises are suitable for use by instructors as questions on problem sheets and examinations and as prompts for in-class activities.